rokath/trice/.code_snippets/ReadMe.md

-# Some heper code for copying where to use
+# Some helper code for copying where to use

 BackUp/ = legacy stuff